karolinaCodes/Shopping-App/README.md

 # Shopping-App
-A very simple shopping app.
-Created to learn how to use react router library.
+A SPA created to learn React Router library.